lorossi/empty-html5-canvas-project/README.md

 - `this.noLoop()` and `this.loop()` that will stop and restart the draw function
 - `this.calculatePressCoords()` that accepts the event from the mouse/touch screen interaction as a parameter and returns the coordinates relative to the canvas
-- `this.calculatePressCoords()` that accepts the event from the keyboad interaction ad a parameter and returns the pressed key and some infos about the type of keystroke
+- `this.calculatePressCoords()` that accepts the event from the keyboard interaction ad a parameter and returns the pressed key and some infos about the type of keystroke
 - a lot of event handlers:
   - `this.click()`,  `this.mouseup()`, `this.mousedown()`, `this.mousemove()`, regarding the mouse and the touch screen interactions
   - `this.keydown()` regarding keyboard interactions